Prince William And Kate Middleton Reportedly Had A “Date Night” On Mustique Island Per ‘Hello! Magazine’

 “They were there for the cocktails segment and kept it rather classy,” an eyewitness reportedly said.

 The Royals are pals with the former proprietor of the bar whose full name is Basil Charles.
-The Caribbean barman, now 70 years old, ran a pop-up bar at the Goring hotel before Kate and Will’s royal wedding in 2011.
-In an article for the The Daily Mail, he wrote that he has partied with the older royals as well, like Princess Margaret, who also used the island as a retreat.
+The Caribbean barman, now 70-years-old, ran a pop-up bar at the Goring hotel before Kate and William’s royal wedding in 2011.
+In an article for the The Daily Mail, he wrote that he has partied with the older royals as well, including Princess Margaret, who also used the island as a retreat.

 Inside Prince William and Kate Middleton's Mustique date night.https://t.co/40KMjEp9ma pic.twitter.com/2uuHtWeCrz